3mdeb/96boards-docs-wiki/Sharing-Internet-connections-over-USB-on-96Boards.md

 * the third argument is its local IP address
 * if you have more than one board connected, you will see several lines in this file

-# Method 2: USB OTG networking.
+# Method 2: USB OTG networking

 _Use Case: the host can access the Internet either via WIFI or ETH_ _Requires a USB to microUSB cable_